CDI Scotland Student Conference

 Option 3: Small-scale practitioner research: How everyday inquiry can strengthen your practice

-Gemma Smith, Skills Development Scotland, Valerie Rowles, Natalie Freeman and Stephanie Kenyon
+Gemma Smith, Careers Adviser, Skills Development Scotland, Valerie Rowles, Independent Career Development Professional, Natalie Freeman and Stephanie Kenyon, Careers and Education Adviser for Youth Futures, Lancashire County Council.

 12:30-13:30